Religion in Kurdistan: Yarsanism

 Yarsanism (also known as Ahl-I-Haqq, Ahl-e-Hagh or Kakai) is also one of the religions that are associated with Kurdistan.

 Although most of the sacred Yarsan texts are in the Gorani and all of the Yarsan holy places are located in Kurdistan, followers of this religion are also found in other regions.
 For example, while there are more than 300,000 Yarsani in Iraqi Kurdistan, there are more than 2 million Yarsani in Iran.
 However, the Yarsani lack political rights in both countries.

+During the war with ISIL, many Yarsani followers were persecuted by the Islamic State, being considered as “heretics” and being driven away from their villages.
+However, Peshmerga offensives have driven the Islamic State out, and the Yarsani people now enjoy relative safety.

 Zoroastrianism

 Zoroastrianism was one of the dominant religions in Kurdistan before the Islamic era.
-Currently, Zoroastrianism is an officially recognized religion in Iraqi Kurdistan and Iran and three Zoroastrian temples have opened in Iraqi Kurdistan after the official recognition of Zoroastrianism in the region in 2015.
+Currently, Zoroastrianism is an officially recognized religion in Iraqi Kurdistan and Iran and two Zoroastrian temples have opened in Iraqi Kurdistan after the official recognition of Zoroastrianism in the region in 2015.
+There was a trend of Zoroastrianism in 2015 as well, where many accepted Zoroastrianism after being disillusioned with Islam because of the Islamic State.
+Most Kurds who converted to Zoroastrianism did so because they considered it a native religion much more welcoming than Islam, but many Kurds also did convert to Zoroastrianism out of genuine conviction.
+Some non-Kurds also converted to Zoroastrianism.
+A Kurdish Islamic cleric from Sulaymaniyah, on the other hand, claimed that Zoroastrianism was not the ancestral religion of Kurds and that it forced on them by "fire-worshipping Persians", whereas Islam freed them, and he called on Kurds to kill Zoroastrian converts if they do not convert back to Islam within three days of their conversion.
 On 21 September 2016, the first official Zoroastrian fire temple of Iraqi Kurdistan opened in Sulaymaniyah.
-Attendees celebrated the occasion by lighting a ritual fire and beating the frame drum or 'daf'.

-The Zoroastrian community in Iraqi Kurdistan has claimed that thousands of people have recently converted to Zoroastrianism in the region, however this has not been confirmed by independent sources and there are no official figures on the Zoroastrian population in the region.
-In 2020, it was reported there were 60 Zoroastrian families in Iraqi Kurdistan.
-At the same time, Reuters claimed many new predominantly Kurdish converts to Zoroastrianism in the Kurdistan Region are not officially registered as such, but some 15,000 members are counted by the Yasna association, which represents Zoroastrians.
+The Zoroastrian community in Iraqi Kurdistan has claimed that thousands of people have recently converted to Zoroastrianism in the region; however, this has not been confirmed by independent sources.
+In 2020, it was reported that there are 120 Zoroastrians in Iraqi Kurdistan.

 Christianity

-Christianity is present in the Kurdistan Region of Iraq through the presence of several distinct communities, Kurdish Christians and non-Kurdish Chaldeans, Syriacs and Assyrians.
-The Chaldean, Syriac and Assyrian communities in the Kurdistan Region of Iraq live primarily in the Erbil and Dohuk Governorates.
+Christianity is present in the Kurdistan Region of Iraq through the presence of several distinct communities.
+Most are Assyrians, who practice under a multitude of denominations such as the Assyrian Church of the East, the Chaldean Catholic Church, and the Syriac Orthodox Church.
+Other Christian communities include Armenians, and the Kurdish Christian minority.
+The Assyrian and Armenian communities in the Kurdistan Region of Iraq live primarily in the Erbil and Dohuk Governorates.